garesborn/MLB-stadium-dimensions/README.md

 ![mlb_outfield_dims](https://user-images.githubusercontent.com/65193347/107464126-93110a80-6b2d-11eb-8766-198d62dfb1fb.png)

-Using data from [this article written by Sam Vickars](https://thedataface.com/2019/04/sports/baseballs-irregular-outfields) as well as [Andrew Clem's extensive database of stadium data](http://www.andrewclem.com/Baseball/Stadium_statistics.html), I was able to use the same methodology to plot the heights of the same 28 outfield walls.
+Using data from [Andrew Clem's extensive database of stadium data](http://www.andrewclem.com/Baseball/Stadium_statistics.html), I was able to use the same methodology to plot the heights of the same 28 outfield walls.
 Having this data will allow me to model each park in 3 dimensions.

 ![mlb_outfield_wall_height](https://user-images.githubusercontent.com/65193347/107464130-94dace00-6b2d-11eb-8a76-e4d4dd9d1480.png)